-Pension Adjustment Worksheet Follow these steps to figure the adjustment: (Keep this worksheet for your records.)
-1. Your contribution to annuity.
-1. 2.
-Pension amount received in prior years.
-2. 3.
-Remainder of cost (line 1 minus line 2 but not less than zero).
-3. 4.
-Pension amount received this year.
-4. 5.
-Subtract line 3 from line 4 (but not less than zero).
-5. 6.
-Enter the pension amount taxable on your federal return.
-6. 7.
-Subtract line 6 from line 5.
-7. If line 7 is more than zero, enter the amount on line 7 as an addition to income.
+Pension Adjustment Worksheet

+1. Your contribution to the pension.

+2. Pension amount received in prior years.

+3. Remainder of cost (line 1 minus line 2 but not less than zero).

+4. Pension amount received this year.

+5. Subtract line 3 from line 4 (but not less than zero).

+6. Enter the pension amount taxable on your federal return.

+7. Subtract line 6 from line 5.

+If line 7 is more than zero, enter the amount on line 7 as an addition to income.
 Enter the addition on line C23.
-If line 6 is more than line 5, enter the difference as a subtraction from income.
-Enter the subtraction on line D35.